i Sources of employment law

 ii Probationary periods

-If a probationary period is agreed to in violation of the rules, it will be null and void.
+If a probationary period is agreed in violation of the rules, it will be null and void.
 During the probationary period, either party may terminate the employment contract with immediate effect without notice and without stating the reasons for termination.

 iii Establishing a presence